 Through collaboration and creative expression, Golden Bee is working to develop:

-- and present a series of exhibitions that draw attention to the plight of bees’, symptomatic of broader environmental issues.
+- and present a series of exhibitions and events that draw attention to the plight of bees’, symptomatic of broader environmental issues.

 - environmental awareness and contribute to bee conservation in a myriad of ways